chuckcscccl/option_ptr/README.md

 combinators such as bind/map/match.

 Like `std::unique_ptr`, `option_ptr` can only point to heap.
-It is not intended as a replacement for the built-in `std::optional type`.
+It is not intended as a replacement for the built-in `std::optional` type.
 Unlike `unique_ptr`, the constructor that take a raw pointer is private and can only be invoked from friend functions `Some` and `Nothing`.
 Some is similar to make_unique.
 The move semantics of